kamillol2/alx-system_engineering-devops/README.md

 Hello

-this repository contains a single folder which contains the answers of the project 0x00 Shell,basics.
+this repository contains project folders which contains the script answers